 The small town of Champasak is a sleepy stop along the Mekong river.
 It has pleasant guesthouses and restaurant with riverside views.
 There are old colonial buildings here worth a look to admire the French architecture.

 The main reason for a visit though is to visit the Vat Phou Khmer ruins.
-These are the largest Khmer ruins outside of Cambodia.
+These are the largest Khmer ruins outside of Cambodia and are certainly worth the stop.
 There are signs that the complex was dedicated to Shiva, one of the main deities in Hinduism.
 These days the site is one of Buddhist worship and is considered sacred by the local ethnic Lao people.
 Heading past pillars and ruined buildings you then find structures built onto a cliff-side.
 Look out for the carving of an elephant and another of a crocodile.